DOGS

 Lolly

-We met Oren and Tova Most when Oren worked for Ampal in New York and was in charge of the Coral World St Thomas portfolio when Dad was General Manager there.
+We met Oren and Tova Most when Oren worked for Ampal in New York and was in charge of the Coral World St. Thomas portfolio when Dad was General Manager there.
 Over the years we became good friends, enjoying Oren's wonderful sense of humor and Tova's infectious laugh.
 Later Oren was Managing Director of Keter Publishing in Israel.
 He asked friends for original contributions for a single-copy book he put together as a surprise for Tova's fortieth birthday.
 The following was my contribution:

 A Grim Fairy Tail for Tova Most